candycanejs/getting-started/basic-actions.md

 }
 ```

-And let's make a new CURL request sending our Homer Simpson information from before:
+And let's make a new cURL request sending our Homer Simpson information from before:

 ```bash
 curl -X POST -H "Content-Type: application/json" -d '{